Sandringham, Norfolk

-Sandringham is a village and civil parish in the north of the English county Norfolk.
+Sandringham is a village and civil parish in the north of the English county Norfolk, in the East of England.
 The village is situated 2 km south of Dersingham, 12 km north of King's Lynn, and 60 km north-west of Norwich.

 The village's name means 'Sandy Dersingham', with Dersingham meaning 'homestead/village of Deorsige's people'.

 The civil parish extends westwards from Sandringham village to the shore of the Wash 6 km distant, and includes the villages West Newton and Wolferton.
 It has an area of 41.91 km2 and in 2001 had a population of 402 in 176 households.
 The population had increased to 437 at the 2011 census.
 For the purposes of local government, the parish is in the district of King's Lynn and West Norfolk.

 Sandringham is best known as the location of Sandringham House and its estate, a private residence of British monarchs since Edward VII, who used it as a holiday home.
 Near to the house is the Royal Stud, a stud farm that houses many of the royal horses.
 The village was the birthplace of Diana, Princess of Wales.